Jentlebright/Projects/README.md

-# Here are my projects related to Analytics.
+# Here are my projects and solved problems related to Analytics.